pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We’re here to laugh at the odds and live our lives so well that Death will tremble to take us."
 --Charles Bukowski

+"To be cringe is to be free"
+--bumpersticker

 <a class="anchor" id="burkeman"></a>
 "True security lies in the unrestrained embrace of insecurity--in the recognition that we never really stand on solid ground, and never can."